Casablanca–Agadir expressway: Casablanca–Marrakesh

 It has been designated A3 as its identity marker.
-Total length is 210 km: 52 km Casablanca–Settat and 158 km Settat–Marrakech, including A301.
+Total length is 210 km: 52 km Casablanca–Settat and 158 km Settat–Marrakesh, including A301.

 The expressway takes its origins south of the residential area of Casablanca, at the interchange with the A1 Rabat-Safi expressway.
 It continues south past Bouskoura and serves the Mohamed V airport with an exit.
 A toll station is placed just south of there.
 The road then circumvales the town of Berrechid serving it with an exit north of it for south-bound traffic and one south of it for north-bound traffic.

 The road was opened in 2002 to Settat, and construction on the remaining part started in 2003 reaching Marrakesh in 2007.
 In 2005 the 17 km bypass of Settat opened.
-When the Marrakech–Agadir expressway opened in 2009 it was directly connected to this A3.
+When the Marrakesh–Agadir expressway opened in 2009 it was directly connected to this A3.

 The Casablanca–Marrakesh highway was completed and opened to traffic on April 17, 2007.